Pseudorizer/loc0CoreMatrixClient/README.md

 # loc0NetMatrixClient
 A Matrix Client Built With .Net Core [WIP]
 If you find this right now, this is **very early** development.
 Very early in a sense that I started coding this one day before creating this repo.
+Also, this is probably the biggest thing I've coded in my just over a year of programming experience, so the code isn't 100% amazing.

 # Current Progress
 * Login with username/password